pheelay/docker-drupal8/README.md

 - Drupal may need to be configured with Varnish for cache to work correctly.
 - Complete the Drupal configuration (tmp/private folders, cron, Trusted Host setting).
 - Include some sample content.
-- Drupal update is not yet tested.
+- Drupal update (composer) is not yet tested.
 - Option to mount the Drupal html volume on the host which allows read & write and works on all platforms.